greghendershott/feeds2gmail/README.md

 password = <password>
 ```

-# Feeds
+# Adding feeds

+## Add one

+Run with `--add-feed <feed-uri>` to add a single feed.
+URIs must be a
+full URI including scheme, e.g. `http://www.example.com` not just
+`www.example.com`.

+## Import many

-Run this with the `--import-feeds <file>` flag to add feeds from
+Run with the `--import-feeds <file>` flag to add feeds from _file_,
-_file_, which should have one feed URI per line.
-URIs must be a full
+which should have one feed URI per line.
+URIs must be a full URI
-URI including scheme, e.g. `http://www.example.com` not just
+including scheme, e.g. `http://www.example.com` not just
 `www.example.com`.

 # Environment